Meet Facebook, Verizon at Virtual Job Fair for Women in Tech on April 30

 Traditionally, careers in computer science have had higher male populations, but according to the Bureau of Labor Statistics, software-development and computer-information jobs are some of the highest-paying and fastest-growing jobs for women.

-Helping push that trend is Fairygodboss, which helps women find jobs, attend events, get career advice and rate employers.
+Helping push that trend is Fairygodboss, a women-centric career network where women can find jobs, attend events, get career advice and rate employers.
 Each employer attending the event has been reviewed by Fairygodboss members, and the results are available in the registration FAQ.

 Do your homework.